-Since 2012, Dr. Campbell and his practice have been giving back through an annual charitable surgery day called “Days of Caring”.
-This event is dedicated to providing much needed ophthalmic surgical care to indigent patients in the Williamsburg, Virginia community who would otherwise not have access.
+Since 2012, Dr. Campbell and his practice have been giving back through an annual charitable surgery event called “Days of Caring”.
+This event is dedicated to providing much needed ophthalmic surgical care to indigent patients in the Hampton Roads, Virginia community who would otherwise not have access.

 Dr. Campbell joined the Operation Sight volunteer network in 2017 and found the program as a perfect partner in his quest to help local patients.
 With the help of Operation Sight’s streamlined application and qualification process, Dr. Campbell and his practice have been able to better Williamsburg’s most needy cataract patients.

 Foundation Staff (FS): Is the opportunity of providing charitable care in your community important to you?